 Our Competitive Advantage

-UCI’s healthcare data strategies have been so valuable that they have been shared nationwide by the U.S. Department of Health and Human Services, and we are now working directly with the National Institutes of Health on cloud-based health solutions ensuring that every patient benefits.
-This is empowered by patients contributing to a rich tapestry of data, informing care for future patients.
-And as each patient helps refine and improve this approach, it creates another cycle of continuous advancement.
-Patient control and privacy are paramount when using data.
-Our precision health program is guided by the highest standards of data security and respect for privacy, utilizing anonymized data to safeguard personal and identifiable information.
+We are now working directly with the National Institutes of Health on cloud-based health solutions for the public good, ensuring that every patient benefits from our collective wisdom.
+This initiative is empowered by patients contributing to a rich tapestry of data, which informs care for future patients.
+Each patient helps refine and improve this approach, creating a cycle of continuous advancement.

 Current Team